 I don’t remember what we were fighting about, I just remember we were about to leave to go to a holiday party and I had just put a casserole dish filled with baked beans I’d made using my mom’s scrumptious recipe into the trunk, carefully sitting it on a layer of towels to keep it from moving around.

-In a huff, I yanked the trunk open, snatched out the hot casserole dish, trading it for my packed bags.
+In a huff, I yanked the trunk open, yanked out the hot casserole dish, trading it for my packed bags.

 I didn’t care that my fingers were burning from the thick, sweet bean sauce that had sloshed over the sides and oozed down over my hands.
 I called my parents and announced that I was about to drive to their house with my then 2-year-old son, and we’d be living with them for a while.